yuniyakim/web-scraping/README.md

 # web-scraping
-Web scraper for articles at Google Scholar website
+Web scraper for articles on **web parsing** at Google Scholar website

 ## Description
 * Script can be found in *web-scraping.ipynb*